API Integration for non-technical people: A Guide

 What is API integration?

 This means less hassle and more time for users to focus on what matters.
 Whether it’s quickly moving information from a customer email into a sales tracking app or updating a project management tool directly from your email inbox, APIs and API integration management make these processes quicker and simpler, often without us even noticing.
+This is used by all companies, from startups to enterprise departments, feeeing up their resources and time.

 How does API integration work?